Miguel Rojas Player Props: Dodgers vs. Padres

 Miguel Rojas At The Plate

-- In 50.6% of his 81 games this season, Rojas has picked up at least one hit.
-He's also had 14 multi-hit games.
+- Rojas has reached base via a hit in 42 games this year (of 83 played), and had multiple hits in 14 of those games.

-- He has homered in one of 81 games, and in 0.4% of his plate appearances.
+- He has gone deep in one of 83 games, and in 0.3% of his plate appearances.

-- In 14 games this season, Rojas has picked up an RBI, with more than one RBI once.
+- In 14 games this year, Rojas has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.